volodymyrhudyma/blog/content/blog/git-push-to-multiple-repositories.md

 ## Summary

-In this article, we figured out how to push code changes to multiple repositories in an easy way.
+In this article, we found out how to easily push code changes to multiple repositories.

-This is very helpful when your team has to maintain a few copies of the project in different locations.
+This is very helpful if your team needs to maintain multiple copies of the project in different locations.

-To sum up, all you need to do is:
+In summary, all you need to do is the following:

-* Add a new remote "**all**" with multiple push urls
+* Add a new remote "**all**" with multiple push URLs
-* Push the changes to it
+* Push the changes there